alchemycodelab/module-one-curriculum-base/VOCAB.md

 3) A predictable outcome (so `Math.random()` is not pure)
 4) no "side effects".
 Another way to say that: it does not mutate anything defined outside the function.

+As a rule, pure functions can (and should) be relocated to another file and imported for the sake of readability.

 ## Impure functions

 Impure functions are